 While the chlorine in the pool keeps your water clean, it can hurt swimmers.
 Many people suffer from red, irritated eyes after swimming, and their skin can dry out.
 Chlorine may also cause shortness of breath and inflame swimmers’ lungs.

 Another disadvantage is that chlorine pools are hard to maintain.
 You have to clean the pool and replace the water more frequently because of the amount of chemicals.
 The chlorine also causes problems outside the pool.
 Because you have to manually add chlorine, you need to be careful while you handle and store the packets.

 No matter what type of pool water you have, you need to frequently test the pH readings to make sure the chlorine stays at a safe level.
-For more information about what type of water will work best for you and your pool, talk with your local pool professionals.
+For more information about what type of water will work best for you and your pool, talk with your local pool builder.